treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 - Using bit-frequencies for landmark encoding instead of (or in addition to) concatenated codes for triangulation based on landmark bit statistics of neighbors.
-- Mixing landmarks with raw features.
+- Mixing landmarks with visible features.
 - Applying coreset sampling for landmark selection.
 - Developing encoder-aware bit selection.
 - Creating end-to-end optimization pipeline.